 As part of an application for renewal of a multiyear GSAS fellowship, GSAS requires that students apply for at least one academic-year external award during years one through four of their GSAS fellowship years.
 Students will be required to submit evidence of at least one good-faith effort to obtain funding from a funding source external to the University to their Director of Graduate Studies (DGS); students should consult with the DGS to determine what constitutes such an effort for a particular field and stage in the program.
 The DGS supplies this information to the Dean of the Graduate School.

 Receiving an External Award

-Ph.D. students who receive a competitively awarded external fellowship during a year they would have otherwise received a year of their GSAS-funded fellowship may choose to either:
+As an incentive to seek outside awards, Ph.D. students who receive a competitively awarded external fellowship during an academic year (September-May) in which they would have otherwise received a GSAS-funded fellowship may choose to either:

 (1) receive a supplement to the external fellowship (top-off)

 (1) The Top-Off of an External Fellowship

 Students in the humanities and social sciences who choose the top-off option to supplement their outside award with their GSAS funding may receive GSAS funds up to a maximum of $6,000 above the standard academic year stipend.
 In 2016-17, this maximum combined award will be $33,270.
 Students whose academic year awards exceed this amount may prefer to use option (2), extending a year of GSAS funding, and “bank” their GSAS fellowship for future use.

 Students in the humanities and social sciences who wish to top off an external fellowship should complete the Statement of Understanding form (PDF), sign it, have it signed by your departmental administrator, and send it to the Office of Financial Aid, 107 Low Memorial Library, MC 4304 by September 15 (for the fall semester or for the academic year), or by January 16 (for spring-semester-only awards).